Weight Loss Treatments

 Prevention

-• Reducing processed foods, sugar, and alcohol
+• Limit Processed Intake: Reduce processed foods, sugar, and alcohol.

 • What is a healthy rate of weight loss?